Linear recurrence with constant coefficients: Relation to solution to differential equations

 It is easy to see that the $n$-th derivative of $e^{ax}$ evaluated at $0$ is $a^n$.

 Solving with z-transforms

 Certain difference equations - in particular, linear constant coefficient difference equations - can be solved using z-transforms.
 The z-transforms are a class of integral transforms that lead to more convenient algebraic manipulations and more straightforward solutions.
 There are cases in which obtaining a direct solution would be all but impossible, yet solving the problem via a thoughtfully chosen integral transform is straightforward.

+Solving with matrices

+Linear recurrences with constant coefficients can also be solved using matrix methods.
+For single roots of the characteristic polynomial, the Vandermonde matrix is useful.
+For multiple roots, the confluent Vandermonde matrix matrix is used.